Seattle Newspaper for the People by the People

 The voters also approved a $119 million dollar levy to automate finger print processing at crime scenes.
 Seems pretty expensive to me considering they already have a system in place and all they really needed was a larger Internet WIFI range to access and process that info.
 That really is a cheap expense if done properly, however, I have said it many times the Seattle City Council does believe Keep Reading

-Washington State will become the first state to legalize same sex marriage with a popular vote of the public.
-Other states have passed same sex marriage with their court system, however, it has never passed from a popular vote like Washington State has now.
-32 states and tried and failed to legalize it before.
+Washington State will become the first state to legalize same-sex marriage with a popular vote of the public.
+Other states have passed same-sex marriage with their court system; however, it has never passed from a popular vote like Washington State has now.
+32 states have tried and failed to legalize it before.

-As of 10:30 pacific the numbers are very close, however, the win and legalization of same sex marriage is only minutes away and fully expected to pass.
+As of 10:30p.m the numbers were very close, however, the win and legalization of same sex marriage is only minutes away and fully expected to pass.
 Capital Hill is party central right now.
 Many proud supporters are celebrating not only the win for Obama but the victory of Referendum 74 (gay marriage rights).

 Washington State Same Sex Marriage